ArnoClaes/Final-Project-Bletchley-02/README.md

 Multiple models are built by tweaking parameters such as dropout, quantity of layers and size of layers, however, at best the model performs 52.90%, which is insignificantly better than random guessing.

 ### Age Classification
+Age classifications perform poor in predicting the correct age classes of a given instance.
+Interestingly, it can be observed that the all of the models, when used for predictions, converge to one class prediction.

+## Conclusion
+From the present study of the relationship between facial landmarks and gender & age categories it can be concluded that too much useful information is lost when reformatting images to facial landmark arrays.
+In the future we believe that facial landmarks may be a useful feature for identifying users at a more granular level [1](https://www.tu-ilmenau.de/fileadmin/media/neurob/publications/conferences_int/2005/Wilhelm-ICANN-2005.pdf), however, the current state of facial landmarks do not contain the degree of useful information required for accurate classification.